UAE: New Etihad Rail passenger train station in Fujairah revealed

 At the event, a sample Etihad Rail passenger train compartment was set up for visitors.
 Inside, grey leather seats with the iconic Etihad Rail logo were lined up.
 At the front of the compartment, a video simulation took passengers through a virtual journey along the Etihad Rail, starting from Ghuweifat station.

 One of the most keenly awaited projects in the country, the Etihad Rail began operating a route that spans 264km in 2016, transporting freight including granulated sulphur.
-In 2023, freight operations began across the full 900 kilometres of the network.
+In 2023, freight operations began across the full 900km of the network.

 “The freight train itself has a maximum speed of 120kmph, and by the year 2030 we are anticipating to move 30 million tons of materials,” said Almansoori.
 “We have two types of freight services- one is the aggregate business, such as construction materials and sulphur.
 Then we have the second line of business, which is called the intermodel, which is anything that is containerised.”